Page Contents

 Homemade energy bars

-Homemade energy bars have become popular in recent years; often they are cheaper than nutrition products and are great if you have certain allergies.
+Homemade energy bars have become popular in recent years.
+They are often cheaper than nutrition products and are great if you have certain allergies or specific dietary requirements.
 Plus, you can make them taste however you want.

 The downside is that it can be hard to control the amount of carbohydrates in each serving.
 They can also be very difficult to consume.
 A carrot cake energy ball might seem a good snack for cycling before you set out, but a squashed carrot cake energy ball in your back pocket is never a pleasant experience!